Sadmansamee/CachyKit/README.md

 5. **.seconds** to set the expiry after some seconds

-To cache using **CachyLoader** is the easiest way to do, but if you want manage your caching, sycning and threading **Cachy** also supports that.
+To cache using **CachyLoader** is the easiest way to do, but if you want manage your caching, sycning and threading **CachyKit** also supports that.

 ### Configuration